jonathanyeong/personal-website-2020/src/posts/7-technical-interview-tips.md

 ---
-date: 2020-11-30T00:00:00-08:00
+date: 2020-12-01T00:00:00-08:00
-title: 7 pieces of advice to help you with technical interviews
+title: 7 tips to help you ace your first technical interview
-description: Here are seven pieces of advice when doing a technical interview for the first time.
+description: Seven tips to help you ace your first interview.
+As an interviewer, I've seen strong candidates use these during interviews.
+And I've used these tips when I've interviewed in the past.
-published: false
+published: true

 ---
-Technical interviews can be a daunting experience especially if it's your first time.
-Well even if it's not your first time, they can be very different to how you code day to day.
-After being on both sides of the interview process.
-I wanted to share seven pieces of advice for someone doing a technical interview for the first time.
+As an interviewer, one of my favorite interviews was one where the candidate didn't finish the problem.
+This interview is memorable because of the dialogue.
+I understood their thought process, they asked the right questions, and they were receptive to feedback.
+After interviewing a hundred or so candidates in the last 3 years, it's clear that there's more to a technical interview than the code challenge.
+And it can be daunting if it's your first time going through this process.
+I wanted to share seven pieces of advice to help you ace your first technical interview.
 These tips are what I've seen from strong candidates as an interviewer.
 And also what I've followed as an interviewee in the past.
 At the end of this post, I've added a note on how I practice for coding challenges.
 Without further ado, tip #1.

 ## 1. Clarify the problem

 After I hear the problem, I'll repeat back what the interviewer is asking me to do.
 From there, I'll ask questions to clarify the scenario.
-These questions help me understand definitions and constraints (scale, use cases, etc).
-Don't go overboard!
+Some example questions could be:

+* Asking to understand different cases.
+For example, if asked to sort items based on a property - "what would the ordering of items be if the property is the same for two items?"
+* Asking about constraints.
+For example, "What is the max amount of items I need to process?", "Would I assume this input is valid, or do I need to do validations?"
+* For system design questions, you could ask "how many users are we expecting on an average day?" or "how would we want to use the data coming from x?"

+These questions help me understand definitions and constraints.
+It also defines the direction of the solution, e.g. how you solve a problem with only one user can be very different to how you solve it for millions of users.

+Finally, don't go overboard!
 You don't want to get too in the weeds.
 Aim to get to a place where you're able to make an informed first step.

-## 2. Talk through your solution
+## 2. Verbalize your thought process

 As I start to think about my solution I'll verbalize what's going through my head.
 I find that talking through my thought process clues the interviewer into how I think.
 While this strategy works for me, I know that it can be hard to think and talk at the same time.
 It's totally fine to let the interviewer know you're pausing to think.
 Either way you never want to leave the interviewer in the dark wondering what the candidate is thinking.